laravel-notification-channels/website/docs/about.md

 ### What level of access is given?

- Admin Rights
+ Admin Rights & membership of the github organisation.

 ### What happens to the package, if the author decides to abandon or quit?

- Probably we, as a community, will step in until we find a replacement.
+ We, as a community, will step in until we find a replacement.

 ### What rights are being taken away from the author automatically?